This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is an eye foreign body diagnosed?

 Your healthcare provider will ask about your symptoms and examine your eye.
 You may need more than one of the following:

 - Visual acuity test: This test checks your vision and eye movements.

 - Lid eversion: This test checks for a foreign body under your eyelid.
 Your eyelid is gently flipped inside out to check for injury.

 - Slit-lamp test: A microscope is used to look into your eye and check for injury.
 A dye may be used to look for scratches or other damage to your eye.

 - Imaging tests: If the foreign body is hard to see or deep inside your eye, you may need any of the following:

 - X-ray: This is a picture of your eye to help find the foreign body.

 - Ultrasound: This test uses sound waves to find the foreign body.
 Pictures of your eye show up on a monitor.

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your eye.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.